dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.1.1 is a minor patch release.
-If you have already installed 2.1.0 you can upgrade but there is no rush.
+This version features multiple improvements under the hood.

+If you install this version 2.2.0 you must upgrade all coin adapters that you have installed to their latest versions, 2.0.0.

 == Donating ==